Mohanakri/K8s-Admin-kode-kloud/docs/02-Core-Concepts/04-ETCD-For-Beginners.md

 The article serves as a foundational guide for beginners to understand ETCD, its usage, and the basics of interacting with it using the `etcdctl` command-line tool.

+  In this section, we will take a quick look at introduction to ETCD for beginners.
+  - What is ETCD?
+  - What is a Key-Value Store?
+  - How to get started quickly with ETCD?
+  - How to operate ETCD?

+ ## What is a ETCD?
+     - ETCD is a distributed reliable key-value store that is simple, secure & Fast.

 ## What is a Key-Value Store